 STERNA - an architecture for networked collections

 RNA, short for Reference Network Architecture, is a web-based information architecture that facilitates an easy way of connecting various knowledge resources on the internet and that provides an accessible and unambiguous way of retrieving the heterogeneous content within those resources.
 The RNA architecture is based on semantic web standards, in particular RDF and SKOS.
+In this document the various aspects with respect to building an intricate web of heterogeneous, dispersed but semantically connected content with the RNA architecture, such as the purposes of reference structures, multi modelling and the RNA environment, are explained in detail.

 Download overview of STERNA architecture